 On December 19, 2014, the Commonwealth of Virginia entered into a long-term State Consent Agreement (the "2014 Consent Agreement") with 14 of the localities that HRSD serves.
 The 2014 Consent Agreement requires the localities to perform long-term management, operations and maintenance of their sewer systems in support of HRSD's efforts to provide long-term regional wet weather wastewater capacity.
 HRSD is not a party to the 2014 Consent Agreement.
-Instead, HRSD's obligation to provide regional wet weather sewer capacity is now solely imposed through its federal consent decree (the "Consent Decree").
+Instead, HRSD's obligation to provide regional wet weather sewer capacity is now memorialized in its federal consent decree (the "Consent Decree").
 HRSD entered into the Consent Decree with the Commonwealth and the United States Environmental Protection Agency ("EPA").

 The Consent Decree was entered by the federal district court for the Eastern District of Virginia (the "District Court") on February 23, 2010.
-The Consent Decree has been amended four times, most recently on February 21, 2017 (the "Amended Consent Decree").
+The Consent Decree has been amended five times, most recently on February 8, 2022 (the "Amended Consent Decree").

 The Amended Consent Decree has two major operative requirements.
-First, it requires HRSD to develop a Regional Wet Weather Management Plan ("RWWMP") to control capacity-related sewer overflows within the 14 localities.
-However, through the third and fourth amendments, HRSD has now assumed responsibility for planning (in consultation with the 14 affected localities), designing, funding, and implementing the controls in both the localities' systems and the HRSD system that will be contained in the approved RWWMP.
-Through this approach, HRSD estimates the regional ratepayers will achieve significantly reduced program costs than if each locality sought to address peak wet weather wastewater flows on its own.
-To facilitate these regional cost savings, the Amended Consent Decree extended the RWWMP submission deadline to October 1, 2017.
+First, it requires HRSD to implement its approved Regional Wet Weather Management Plan ("RWWMP") to control 69 percent of the capacity-related sewer overflow volume predicted to occur in a five-year storm event.
+Because HRSD has assumed responsibility for planning (in consultation with the 14 affected localities), designing, funding, and implementing the controls (high priority projects) in both the localities' systems and the HRSD system contained in the approved RWWMP, HRSD estimates the regional ratepayers will achieve significantly reduced program costs than if each locality sought to address peak wet weather wastewater flows on its own.
 To further facilitate this approach, the 14 affected localities entered into a Memorandum of Agreement with HRSD in 2014 in which they agreed to (1) cooperate with HRSD, (2) facilitate the construction of and accept ownership of any improvements which HRSD may need to construct in the localities' systems, and (3) maintain the integrity of their systems to industry standards.